Distributed Multisensor ISAC: Multipath Propagation

-Yet another approach that enables target localization with obstructed \gls{los} from \gls{tx} to or from the target to \gls{rx} (e.g. if the target gets lost when tracking) can be used for indirect localization if we have knowledge about the effect of obstruction and especially if we explicitly know the position of the obstructing object~\cite{ref58,ref59}.
+Yet another approach that enables target localization with obstructed \gls{los} from \gls{tx} to or from the target to \gls{rx} (e.g. if the target gets lost when tracking) makes use of knowledge about the effect of obstruction and especially if we explicitly know the position of the obstructing object~\cite{ref58,ref59}.
 Even when the target itself is obscuring the Tx2Rx \gls{los} we can detected the presence of the target when it moves through the \gls{los} between \gls{tx} and \gls{rx} (forward scattering radar~\cite{ref60}).

 The \gls{frf} corresponding to the scenario depicted in \cref{fig:multipath_geom} can be separated as